anonaddy/addy.io/source/_articles/getting-started/creating-and-testing-your-first-alias.md

 4. **Complete sign-up or submit the form** as usual. addy.io will create the alias automatically when the first email is sent to that address and forward it to your [recipient](/help/adding-a-recipient/) (the real email you added to your account).

-## See your new alias in the dashboard
+<h2 id="see-your-new-alias-in-the-dashboard">See your new alias in the dashboard</h2>

 After the first email is sent to your new alias (e.g. the verification email from the site you signed up with), the alias will appear in your addy.io [dashboard](/help/navigating-the-web-application/).
 Go to **Aliases** in the navigation bar to see it listed there.
 You can use the same alias again anytime for that service, or create more aliases the same way for other sites.